micahamd/batch-processor-chatbot/readme.md

 ## 💡 Useage Tips

 - For single/multiple files that you want to input, create a directory and direct the agent there.
-- I recommend having two folders called 'context_files' and 'batch_files'.
-Populate these in accordance with your needs.
+- I recommend having two folders called 'context_files' and 'batch_files' in the app directory.
 - Experiment with different AI models in the same session to leverage each one's strengths.
+- Models that aren't multimodal skip images and process only the text (Mistral).
 - (Optional) Select the chat history feature to incorporate earlier responses from the chat session into the prompt.
 - (Optional) Select the "Add Context" feature, then a directory for including additional files into your prompt (tested with documents and images only).
 This can direct to the 'context_files' folder.
 Note that *all* files in the context directory will be processed simultaneously.
 - (Optional) Use the "Select Directory" button to identify the directory for batch processing.
 The prompt (incl. chat history + context if you choose) will be applied to each file incrementally in the 'batch_files' directory that you would have created.